-- The Court of Session and the sheriff courts in Scotland make public law orders in respect of children (adoption orders and permanence orders).
-In addition to the Court's jurisdiction, children's hearings have jurisdiction to make certain orders in respect of children (compulsory supervision orders). - The Court of Session has all-Scotland civil jurisdiction.
+- 1. The Court of Session and the sheriff courts in Scotland make public law orders in respect of children (adoption orders and permanence orders).
+In addition to the Court's jurisdiction, children's hearings have jurisdiction to make certain orders in respect of the children (compulsory supervision orders). - 2.
+The Court of Session has all Scotland civil jurisdiction.
 It sits only in Edinburgh.
 The Court of Session is divided into the Outer House (hearing cases at first instance) and the Inner House (effectively the appeal court).
 The Outer House is the highest first instance civil court in Scotland.
 Senators of the College of Justice sit as single judges in the Outer House.
 In the Inner House, the majority of cases are heard by three Senators.
-Senators also sit as judges in the High Court of Justiciary presiding over the prosecution of the most serious crime in Scotland.
-There are presently 35 Senators of the College of Justice, augmented with temporary judges from time to time. - There is no family division or family court within the Outer House of the Court of Session.
-Presently one Senator is appointed as the Family Judge (currently Lord Brailsford).
-He is supported by the second Family Judge (currently Lady Wise). - Most of the public law and private law actions relating to families and children are heard in the sheriff court.
+Senators also sit as judges in the High Court of Justiciary presiding over the prosecution of the most serious crimes in Scotland.
+There are 36 Senators of the College of Justice, augmented with temporary judges from time to time. - 3.
+There is no family division or family court within the Outer House of the Court of Session.
+Presently two Senators are appointed as family judges.
+They are supported by a third family judge who hears family cases from time to time. - 4.
+Most of the public law and private law actions relating to families and children are heard in the sheriff court.
 There are 39 sheriff courts across Scotland, divided into six sheriffdoms which are arranged geographically.
 Sheriffs and summary sheriffs, sitting alone, preside over civil and criminal business in the sheriff court.
-There are presently 157 permanent or resident sheriffs and summary sheriffs sitting in the sheriff courts of Scotland.
 There is no family division in the sheriff court.
-In the largest sheriff courts (Glasgow, Edinburgh and Aberdeen), there are particular sheriffs who are dedicated to family actions and hear the majority of family cases in those courts. - The children's hearing hears cases where children are in need of protection, guidance, treatment or control.
-That can include cases where it is alleged that the child has committed a criminal offence.
+In the largest sheriff courts (Glasgow, Edinburgh and Aberdeen), there are particular sheriffs who are dedicated to family actions and hear the majority of family cases in those courts. - 5.
+The children's hearing hears cases where children are in need of protection, guidance, treatment or control.
+That can include cases where it is alleged that a child over the age of 12 has committed a criminal offence.
 Three lay members of the Children's Panel hear cases in the children's hearing.
 The Reporter to the Children's Hearing makes referrals to the children's hearing and provides administrative support.
 Children's hearings are held in every local authority area in Scotland (there are currently 32 local authorities in Scotland.
-All have education and social work functions for their local authority area). - This chapter is intended to give an explanation of Scottish adoption orders, permanence orders and compulsory supervision orders and, in respect of each of those orders:
+All have education and social work functions for their local authority area). - 6.
+This paper is intended to give an explanation of Scottish adoption orders, permanence orders and compulsory supervision orders and, in respect of each of those orders: - i. the nature and effect of the orders each court or the hearing has the power to make; - ii. the legal basis upon which orders may be made including jurisdiction; - iii. the powers of each court or the hearing to make such orders;

-- 6.1.
-The nature and effect of the orders each court or the hearing has the power to make; - 6.2.
-The legal basis upon which orders may be made including jurisdiction; - 6.3.
-The powers of each court or the hearing to make such orders; - 6.4.
-Recognition and enforcement; - 6.5.
-Procedure in each court or the hearing and timescales for the making of orders and interim orders.
+- iv. recognition and enforcement; - v. procedure in each court or the hearing and timescales for the making of orders and interim orders.